 There are many resources on disabilities that can be placed in the library of your congregation or faith community.
-In addition to the suggestions noted here, see the Comprehensive Bibliography noted below.

 - Google Books allows you to preview or read for free a vast number of books.
 This can be an excellent way to determine if you want to purchase a copy for your library.